Burgher people: Language

-Nowadays Burgher people predominantly speak Sinhala.
+Nowadays, Burgher people predominantly speak Sinhala.
 Until the early 20th century, many Burghers spoke English and Sri Lankan Portuguese creole, even those of Dutch descent.
 Portuguese Creole had been the language of trade and communication with Sri Lankans.
 It is now spoken only in parts of the coastal towns of Trincomalee and Batticaloa.
 While much vocabulary is from Portuguese, its grammar is based on that of Tamil and Sinhala.

 Depending on where they live in Sri Lanka, Burghers may also additionally speak English and or Tamil.
 According to the 2012 Census, 73.6% or 24,412 Burghers also spoke English and 38.4% or 12,738 Burghers also spoke Tamil.

 Culture

 Burgher culture is a mixture of East and West, reflecting their ancestry.
 They are the most Europeanised of the ethnic groups in Sri Lanka.
 Most of them wear modern contemporary clothing, although it is not uncommon for a man to be seen wearing a sarong, or for a woman to wear a sari.

 Several elements in Burgher culture have become part of the cultures of other ethnic groups in Sri Lanka.
 For example, baila music, which has its origin in the music of 16th-century Portugal, has found its way into mainstream popular Sinhalese music.
 Lacemaking, which began as a domestic pastime of Burgher women, is now a part of Sinhalese culture too.
-Even certain foods, such as love cake, breudher, bol fiado (layered cake), ijzer koekjes (iron cookies), frikkadels (savoury meatballs) and lamprais, have become an integral part of Sri Lankan national cuisine.
+Foods such as love cake, breudher, bol fiado (layered cake), ijzer koekjes (iron cookies), frikkadels (savoury meatballs) and lamprais, have become an integral part of Sri Lankan national cuisine.

 Burghers are not physically homogeneous.
-It is possible to have a blond, pale white-skinned Burgher, as well as a Burgher with a very dark complexion and black hair, a Burgher with complexion from brown to light brown and black hair, and a Burgher with fairer complexion and black hair.
-Pale-skinned and dark-skinned children can even appear as brother and sister in the same family of the same parents.
+Some are blond, white-skinned, and pale, some have a very dark complexion and black hair, with variations between.
+Pale-skinned and dark-skinned children may be in the same family of the same parents.
 Burghers share a common culture rather than a common ethnicity.

 Burghers have a very strong interest in their family histories.
 Many old Burgher families kept stamboeken (from the Dutch for "clan books").
 These recorded not only dates of births, marriages and deaths, but also significant events in the history of a family, such as details of moving house, illnesses, school records, and even major family disputes.
 An extensive, multi-volume stamboek of many family lineages is kept by the Dutch Burgher Union.